← Back

 • Save your scan and tap on the “Optimize” button when viewing your point cloud

-You can also start your free 7-day trial of MAVO 3D for the Professional version right now and run as many optimizations as you like.
+If you want unlimited optimizations, you can also start a free 7-day trial of the Professional version right now.